 There you go guys, now you know how to prevent and treat hyperpigmentation.
 But before I sign off, I am going to tell you about the curse of the 4S’- Stress, Smoking, Sleeplessness and Sitting.
 Together, these 4 can damage every system and organ of your body, your skin is no exception.

-So, if you are serious about kicking hyperpigmentation out of your life, quit smoking, get your 7 hours of sleep, don’t sit continuously for more than an hour (walk, pace around or stand at least for 5 minutes after every hour of sitting), quit smoking and work on your stress levels in any way you can.
+So, if you are serious about kicking hyperpigmentation out of your life, quit smoking, get your 7 hours of sleep, don’t sit continuously for more than an hour (walk, pace around or stand at least for 5 minutes after every hour of sitting), and work on your stress levels in any way you can.
 Remember, halfhearted attempts never yield full results!

 So, all your external interventions to treat hyperpigmentation will only produce minimal results if you don’t work on your body from the inside.
 That said, here is wishing all of you clear, glowing and blemish free skin for decades to come!